danielcbit/apcctrl/doc/manual/manual.rst

 How To Use This Manual
 ======================

-This is the manual for apcupsd, a daemon for communicating with UPSes (Uninterruptible Power Supplies) made by American Power Conversion Corporation (APC).
+This is the manual for apcctrl, a daemon for communicating with UPSes (Uninterruptible Power Supplies) made by American Power Conversion Corporation (APC).
 If you have an APC-made UPS, whether sold under the APC nameplate or OEMed (for example, the HP